Hey there, time traveller!

 Tickets go on sale one hour before showtime for the first performance of the day at each venue.
 For all other performances, tickets go on sale 15 minutes after the start of the previous performance at the venue.

 Advance tickets can be purchased for any show up to four hours before showtime.
-A $2 surcharge applies to each advance ticket.
+A $2 "service charge" applies to each advance ticket.

 To buy Fringe show tickets in advance:

 - Click over to the Fringe Festival website.
-An extra $2 fee is applied to each online order.
+An extra $2 "convenience fee" is applied to each online order.

 If you've purchased advance tickets you can pick them up at Fringe Central up to four hours before showtime; after that they must be picked up at the venue.